 4. Add some oils for essential fatty acids.

-Salmon oil is great for all dogs, containing essential fatty acids to strengthen the immune system, improve inflammatory conditions such as allergies and arthritis, and beautify skin and coat.
-Examples: Animal Essentials essential fatty acids gel caps, Wisely Pollock Oil, Life Line Wild Alaskan Salmon Oil, and Nature’s Logic Sardine Oil.
+Fish oil is great for all dogs, containing essential fatty acids to strengthen the immune system, improve inflammatory conditions such as allergies and arthritis, and beautify skin and coat.
+Try our Wisely Pollock Oil for a sustainable nutritional boost.

 5. Add goat’s milk, cottage cheese, yogurt or canned fish.